 The default date is "1.1.2014".

 - 1. Use the rotary selector to set the current day, month and year. - Touch the > arrow until you have updated all settings.
-A note appears in the display confirming that t

 A note appears in the display confirming that the initial use has been completed.